kosl/ihipp-examples/docs/week2.md

  ~~~

 This function returns 'true' if it is specified inside a parallel region.
-If it is not, i.e if it is specified in serial region it will return false.
+If it is not, i.e., if it is specified in serial region it will return false.
 And again, so if you want to use those functions, you need to specify the appropriate header file at the beginning of your C code.
-Of course, there are multiple other runtime functions that are available in openMP
+Of course, there are multiple other runtime functions that are available in OpenMP.

 ### Example

-Let's observe the following example
+Let's observe the following example.

 ~~~ c
 #pragma cling load("libomp.so")